-- A bond is required by all fiduciaries including a surviving spouse unless the decedent's Will requests that no bond be required, the applicant is a trust company duly qualified in Ohio, or the applicant is the decedent's spouse or next of kin and entitled to the entire net proceeds of the estate. - The applicant and the surety must sign the form prior to filing with the Court. - The bond shall be in a penal sum not less than double the probable value of the personal property and the annual real estate rentals. - 7.
+- A bond is required by all fiduciaries (including a surviving spouse if he/she is not entitled to the entire net proceeds of the estate) unless the decedent's Will requests that no bond be required, the applicant is a trust company duly qualified in Ohio, or the applicant is the decedent's next of kin and entitled to the entire net proceeds of the estate and there is not Will. - The applicant and the surety must sign the form prior to filing with the Court. - The bond shall be in a penal sum not less than double the probable value of the personal property and the annual real estate rentals. - 6.
 Waiver of Right to Administer Estate (4.3)